A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories: Disturbance estimation model

 \section{Disturbance estimation model}

-In this section, we introduce a disturbance estimation model for external forces and torque for a quadrotor.
-We use the earth local frame as an inertial frame, {while the body frame is aligned with the vehicle}.
+In this section, we introduce a disturbance estimation model for external forces and torque for a quadrotor. {A disturbance observer is utilized for the disturbance estimation, similar to the method used in \cite{tomic2017external}.} We use the earth local frame as an inertial frame, {while the body frame is aligned with the vehicle}.